 General introduction

-Course readings, schedule, timelines, grading, important remarks, etc. Introduction to the research process and how this course may be related to DIPL 6310 Empirical scientific research - the research problem!
+Course readings, schedule, timelines, grading, important remarks, etc. Introduction to the research process and how this course may be related to DIPL 6310 The scientific method Empirical scientific research - the research problem!
 Example!

 Pitfalls in the research endeavor